Roofing Installation Tips

-Nowadays there are more roofing material options available than ever, but you’d really be hard-pressed to choose a material that performs better than metal.
+Nowadays, there are more roofing material options available than ever, but you’d really be hard-pressed to choose a material that performs better than metal.
 What benefits go along with choosing a metal roof?
-Shingles may still be more popular, but metal is much more durable and requires significantly less maintenance.
-Metal also reflects away more solar radiation, which can help to save you some money on air conditioning costs.
-And to top that off, a properly-coated steel roof that’s installed correctly can easily last you for a lifetime, or longer!
-While it’s true that a metal roof will cost more than a shingle roof upfront, installing one roof for life is actually much cheaper than having to replace your roof every 20 years or so!
+Shingles are still very popular, but metal is a much more durable material and requires significantly less maintenance.
+Metal is also very effective at reflecting away solar radiation, which can help to save you money on your air conditioning costs in particular.
+And on top of all that, a properly-coated steel roof that’s installed correctly can easily last you for a lifetime, or even longer!
+While it’s true that a metal roof will cost you more than a shingle roof will up front, installing a single roof that’s built to last is actually much cheaper than having to replace your roof every 20 years or so!

 Proper Metal Roof Installation Is the Key

-While the metal itself used in many roofing products is incredibly durable, a real key to metal roofing longevity is in how the roofing is installed in the first place.
-The biggest source of potential problems where corrugated metal roofing is concerned has to do not so much with the metal itself, but with the screws or fasteners.
-Depending upon the design of your metal roof, it can potentially require thousands of screw and fastener sites and seams.
-This could include lap screws, metal to wood screws, metal to metal screws, sealing tape areas, etc. Each of these sites is a potential source of moisture intrusion, if not handled correctly.
+While the metal used in many roofing products is incredibly durable in its own right, a real key to metal roofing longevity comes down to how the roofing is installed in the first place.
+The biggest source of potential problems where corrugated metal roofing is concerned has to do not so much with the metal itself but with the screws or fasteners used to attach the metal to your roof.
+Depending upon the design of your roof, metal roofing can potentially require thousands of screws, fastener sites, and seams.
+This can include lap screws, metal to wood screws, metal to metal screws, sealing tape areas, etc. Each of these sites is a potential source of moisture intrusion if not handled correctly.

 Overtightening or Undertightening Can Both Result in Leak Points

-Most err on the side of overtightening.
+Most tend to err on the side of overtightening.
 It’s a natural reaction to simply try and sink the screw as far down as it will possibly go.
 The tighter the screw, the more secure it must be, right?
-Unfortunately, no. The problem with this approach is that it overcompresses the washer and creates too much stress.
-This will cause the washer to fail prematurely, or worse, you could break the washer right from the start.
+Unfortunately, that isn’t always the case.
+The problem with this approach is that it overcompresses the washer, and thus creates too much stress.
+This can cause the washer to fail prematurely – or worse, you could break the washer right off the bat.
 Overcompressed or broken washers can easily result in leaks.

-You don’t want to overtighten, but you really don’t want to under tighten your screws either.
-A screw that’s underdriven doesn’t create a proper seal for the washer, and that can results in leaks, too.
-If you can still spin the washer after you’ve put in your screw, that’s a good indication that the screw is still under tightened.
-A professional installer is able to avoid both extremes by utilizing a specialized screw gun which is set to exact speed and/or torque specifications for metal roofing gasket fasteners.
+You don’t want to overtighten, but you really don’t want to undertighten your screws, either.
+A screw that’s underdriven doesn’t create a proper seal for the washer, and that can result in leaks, too.
+If you can still spin the washer after you’ve put in your screw, that’s a good indication that the screw is undertightened.
+A professional installer is able to avoid both extremes by utilizing a specialized screw gun that’s set to exact speed and torque specifications for specific metal roofing gasket fasteners.